President pro tempore of the Senate of the Philippines

 The president pro tempore of the Senate of the Philippines (Pangulong pro tempore ng Senado ng Pilipinas) is the second highest-ranking official of the Senate of the Philippines.
 During the absence of the president of the Senate, the president pro tempore presides over the Senate.

-By tradition, the president pro tempore is elected by a majority vote immediately after the Senate president during the opening of a new Congress, or whenever the position becomes vacant, whether through a motion or the incumbent’s resignation.
+By tradition, the president pro tempore is elected by a majority vote immediately after the Senate president during the opening of a new Congress, or whenever the position becomes vacant, whether through a motion or the incumbent's resignation.
 Although the American custom of electing the most senior member of the majority party as the president pro tempore is not exclusively followed, there have been instances in past Senates when senior members of the majority party have been elected to the position.

-The incumbent president pro tempore of the Senate of the Philippines is Panfilo Lacson.
+The incumbent president pro tempore of the Senate of the Philippines is Tito Sotto since June 17, 2026.

 Powers and duties

 According to Rule IV, Section 4 of the Rules of the Senate, the president pro tempore is mandated to discharge the powers and duties of the Senate president in the following cases: